BGameiro2000/LinuxDots/README.md

 12. Any custom script that I may have.
 <br><br>
 13. Arch Wiki based installation guide.
+<br><br>
+14. How to configure your system like mine.
+<br><br>
+15. Preview:
+      1. Screenshots and video
+      2. Live of my system as an ISO

 ## How is this repo organized?

 There are 4 directories in this repo:
-*   Arch-repo
+*   ArchCustom
-     *   Includes my custom pacman repository, the AUR packages that I use, an example of a PKGBUILD and my pacman.conf.
+     *   Includes my custom pacman repository, the AUR packages that I use, an example of a PKGBUILD, my pacman.conf and a live system configured as mine.
 *   Configs
      *   Includes all the configurations for boot loaders, display servers, display managers, window managers and other applications.
 *   Media
-     *   Includes my wallpapers and other media.
+     *   Includes my wallpapers and other media, media related to this repo and previews of my system.
 *   Scripts
      *   Includes the scripts that I use.